Picada (Rioplatense cuisine): History

 The origin of the picada is controversial.
 It is considered a culinary heritage of the massive Spanish and Italian immigration to the Río de la Plata region —encompassing both Argentina and Uruguay—, introducing the tradition of tapas and antipasto, respectively.

 Some consider the picada to be the successor to the previous concept of "copetín".
-In 1940s Buenos Aires' restaurants, a copetín was a tapas-inspired started served in a metal "triolet" plate, that included olives, potato chips, peanuts and palitos salados (flour-based snack sticks).
+In the 1940s Buenos Aires' restaurants, a copetín was a tapas-inspired started served in a metal "triolet" plate, that included olives, potato chips, peanuts and palitos salados (flour-based snack sticks).

 Although it was traditionally served as a starter, in recent years the picada has gained popularity as a main dish.

 In Uruguay, picadas made with different ingredients are served in restaurants, mainly in the traditional and oldest bars in Montevideo.
 Picada is also widely consumed at family gatherings on Christmas Eve.